The Web SDK lets you connect, capture, publish, and subscribe to streams in your web applications.

 Managing your active stream

-The next samples use the publisher variable we created in the past steps.
-Please follow the tutorial.
+The next samples use the publisher variable we created in the previous section.

 The Publish instance internally uses most of the classes described in the documentation.